Sunday | April 12, 2026

 At Yellowcat, we will look at ruins of uranium mining, and David will talk about the geology of local uranium deposits, as well as offer a historical perspective of uranium production in the Colorado Plateau.
 Finally, we will rockhound for agates, barite balls, and maybe even see a few dino bone chips (these must be left in place).

-• Bring sturdy shoes since we will be walking off-trail ½ mile or more on stops.
+Sturdy shoes - we will be walking off-trail ½ mile or more on stops.

 • David Berry